reef-technologies/handbook/README.md

 ### 6.3 Instant messengers

-We use Slack and [Zoom](zoom.us) for business communications.
-You could use them in your browser, but for convenience, those are usually installed on **the host computer**.
+For business communications, we use Slack and [Zoom](zoom.us).
+You may use them in your browser, but they are usually installed on **the host computer** for convenience.

 #### Slack

-In your company e-mail inbox is waiting for you message with the invitation to the team reeftechnologies.slack.com.
-Right after signing in, remember to fill field for your phone number in your account settings.
-Remember to **add your country-specific prefix number**, e.g. for Poland it is `+48`.
-This is important when someone is working from different countries.
-Another important information is the sequence "phone -> SMS" or "SMS -> phone" under your picture.
+In your company e-mail inbox,  you will find a message with an invitation to the Slack team reeftechnologies.slack.com.
+Right after signing in, remember to fill out the phone number field in your account settings.
+Remember to **add your country-specific prefix number**, e.g., Poland uses `+48`.
+It's essential, as our members come from many different countries.
+Also, remember to place your chosen sequence under your picture: "phone -> SMS" or "SMS -> phone".

-If you want to acknowledge a slack message, you can use `ctrl+shift+\, 1, enter` to quickly make a :+1: reaction.
-It is better than writing "ok", especially if there are many acknowledgers - reactions prevent half of the conversation from being filled with "ok" / "right" / "I see" messages.
+If you want to acknowledge a Slack message, you can use `ctrl+shift+\, 1, enter` to quickly reply with a :+1: reaction.
+It is better than writing "ok", especially when there are many acknowledgers - reactions prevent half of the conversation from being filled with meaningless messages like "ok" / "right" / "I see".

-Using the desktop Slack application has a benefit of marking you as "available" on all the slack servers.
-If you use a browser, you are shown as only on the tab that you currently have on your screen.
-Therefore you should use the desktop application, not the browser.
+Using the desktop Slack application has a benefit of marking you as "available" on all the Slack servers.
+If you use a browser, you are only shown as available on the tab that you currently have open on your screen.
+Therefore, you should use the desktop application, not the browser.

 Channels: